TRACE = Textual Representation of Allocentric Context from Egocentric Video

 Text as a Spatial Interface

-TRACE turns egocentric video into a structured allocentric trace that multimodal models can actually reason over.
+TRACE turns egocentric video into a text-based allocentric representation that multimodal models can reason over.

 Problem